paisdegales/acsh/README.md

 By default acsh runs external commands in background and internal commands in foreground.

-It can also run one background command in foreground when `%` is provided by the user as the last word in the commandline
+It can also run one external command in foreground when `%` is provided by the user as the last word in the commandline

 Acsh recognizes three formats of user input: